-The Peninsula Library and Historical Society recently celebrated its 50th anniversary, inviting people close to the library to reflect on what has been accomplished and to wonder what the next fifty years might hold.
+In 2018, Peninsula Library and Historical Society will be celebrating its 75th anniversay, inviting people close to the library to reflect on what has been accomplished and to wonder what the years ahead might hold.
 One accomplishment was that the library has been financially sound in recent history.
 There is, however, a change occurring in the primary funding source for the library.
 We can see that ten years from now, library operations will be affected by the diminishing portion of state funds the Library receives each year.

 The Peninsula Library Foundation was formed to address the long term funding issue.
 Its sole purpose is to raise funds to support the Peninsula Library and Historical Society, and its goal is to establish a permanent long term funding foundation to supplement the library’s more traditional funding source.
 The original PLF board has had some impressive early successes: in the first full year of operation, more than $100,000 was raised.
+In 2016, the total assets of the Foundation surpassed the $1 million mark.
+Additionally, since 2010, the Foundation has provided $91,365 in assistance to the library.
 We are currently looking for additional ideas and support so we can keep the momentum going.
-Our ten-year goal is to raise at least $1,500,000.
 Please help support the PLF by downloading the contribution form.

 Make a secure online donation to the Library Foundation today!

 (clicking the button will take you to the Network For Good website in a new window)